khaleddoosama/E-Commerce-multi-vendor/README.md

 Clone the repo and cd into it
 - Run `git clone https://github.com/khaleddoosama/E-Commerce-multi-vendor.git`
-- Run `cd E-Commerce-multi-vendor`
+- Run `cd E-Commerce-multi-vendor` to enter the project
-Copy .env.example file to .env and edit database credentials
+- Copy .env.example file to .env and edit database credentials
 - Run `composer install`
 - Run `php artisan key:generate`
 - Run `php artisan mi:f --seed` to run migrations and seed the database